fthbaskin/BLG-351E/README.md

 # BLG-351E
-A class repository for BLG 351E Microprocessor Systems
+A class repository for BLG 351E Microcomputer Laboratory.

+In ITU Computer Engineering cirricilum, there is a laboratory lecture called "BLG 351E Microcomputer Laboratory".
+In this laboratory lecture, there are eight experiments, we are asked to implement several programs using assembly language for Texas Insturments MSP G2553 microcontroller.

+Group Members:
+- Fatih Baskın
+- Mehmet Eymen Ünay
+- Nada Malek
+- Rojen Arda Şeşen